A state-by-state breakdown of US coronavirus cases - Local News 8

 Indiana: 1

 A Marion County resident who recently traveled to Boston tested positive, Gov. Eric Holcomb said March 6.
-The patient has been in quarantine since arriving back in Indianapolis, said Dr. Kris Box, the state’s health commissioner.
+The patient had been in quarantine since returning to Indianapolis, said Dr. Kris Box, the state’s health commissioner.

 Kentucky: 1

-Kentucky Gov. Andy Beshear said March 6 that a person in Lexington was being treated in isolation.
+A person in Lexington was being treated in isolation, Gov. Andy Beshear said March 6.

 Maryland: 3